 Initial Lean implementation in retail department store, then high tech SMT design & manufacture.
-Left the high tech company when told they had no interest in lean.
-Lesson: if you're not learning, move somewhere you will.
+Left the high tech firm after they decided they had no plans to pursue continuous improvement for over a year.
+My thoughts: if I'm not learning, move somewhere I will.

-Lean in manufacturing, mentored for 3 years.
+Lead Lean implementation in low volume/high mix custom manufacturing job shop, was mentored for 3 years.
 Volunteered to attend AME International Lean Conference.
-Lesson: do what ever it takes to access networking and learn from industry leaders.
+My thoughts: do what ever it takes to access networking and learn from industry leaders.

-Relocated to apply lean in health care under former Danaher manager and Shingijutsu consultant.
+Was relocated to apply Lean in health care under former Danaher manager and Shingijutsu consultant.

-Went on to apply Lean in financial services, distribution, union environment, and prototyping (included high volume/low mix, low volume/high mix, & one off production).
+Went on to apply Lean in financial services, distribution, union environment, and prototyping.
+Experience includes high volume/low mix, low volume/high mix, & one off production.

-This includes 3 corporate wide deployments, 1 in a company losing $2 million a month achieving profitability again with a few years.
+This includes 3 corporate wide deployments, 1 relocated me to apply Lean in a company losing $2 million a month achieving profitability again with a few years.

 Initiated lean with 2 companies experiencing >35% growth to help meet demand.